doraemonkeys/WindSend/README-EN.md

 - The time difference between the two devices cannot exceed 5 minutes, otherwise the pairing will fail.
 - Notification delivery on Windows relies on PowerShell, if you don't see notifications, check that PowerShell is in the environment variable.
+- APP's location permission is used to obtain WIFI information.

 ## Tips